NamitNaik/CNN/README.md

 # CNN
-This repository contains codes in python to categorize images from cifar data set by using Convolutional Neural Network (CNN)
+This repository contains codes in python to categorize images from CIFAR-10 data set by using Convolutional Neural Network (CNN)